It’s time to get tracking.

 - Fill out the details for the Property as accurately as possible.

-At this point, you’ll have your basic property setup, populated with the must-have info.
-But there are a few other steps involved before you can configure your tracking.
+At this point, you’ll have your basic property setup and populated with the must-have info.
+But there are a few other steps involved before you can configure your tracking and start capturing your data.

 Step 2: Set Up and Connect BigQuery Data Warehouse.